emilygsimmonds/Evolutionarily_Explicit_IPM/Data_description.md

 * Year (year of study)
 * Beech (factor indicating amount of beech mast in winter from none (0), little (1), to high (2))
 * Pop_size (number of unique breeding females counted in the breeding season - SCALED)
-* Spring_temp (mean of mean daily temperatures (ºC) from 1st march to 9th April (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)
+* Spring_temp (mean of mean daily temperatures (ÂºC) from 1st march to 9th April (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)
-* Winter_temp (mean of mean daily temperatures (ºC) from 1st December to 28/29th February Met Office, 2009; Hollis and McCarthy, 2017) - SCALED)
+* Winter_temp (mean of mean daily temperatures (ÂºC) from 1st December to 28/29th February Met Office, 2009; Hollis and McCarthy, 2017) - SCALED)
 * Winter_precip (sum of precipitation (mm) from 1st April to 31st May (Radcliffe Meterological Station, 2016) - SCALED)
 * Spring_precip (sum of precipitation (mm) from 1st December to 28/29th February (Radcliffe Meterological Station, 2016) - SCALED)
 * R_pop_size (number of unique breeding females that were recorded as born in the woodland and counted in the breeding season - SCALED)